MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ## Using async APIs in the Azure SDK for Java

 The reactive streams specification doesn't differentiate between types of publishers.
 In the reactive streams specification, publishers simply produce zero or more data elements.
 In many cases, the distinction between a publisher producing at most one data element versus one that produces zero or more is useful.
-In cloud-based APIs, this distinction can be used to indicate if a request returns a single-valued response or a collection.
+In cloud-based APIs, this distinction indicates whether a request returns a single-valued response or a collection.
 Project Reactor provides two types to make this distinction - [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) and [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html).
 An API that returns a `Mono` will contain a result that has at most one value and an API that returns a type of `Flux` will contain a response that has zero or more values.

 Let's take an example of [App Configuration async client](/java/api/com.azure.data.appconfiguration.configurationasyncclient) to retrieve a configuration stored in [App Configuration Azure service](/azure/azure-app-configuration/overview).